bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 There is another thing we’d like to know about your Step: what type of Step is it?
 As you can see on our Integrations page or on the Workflow Editor, Steps are sorted into different categories based on two factors: the platforms for which they are available and their functionality.

-### Platform types
+### Platforms

-The available platform types are controlled by the project_type_tags attribute.
-If your Step is available for every platform or project type, do not specify project_type_tags.
+The available platform types are controlled by the `project_type_tags` attribute.
+If your Step is available for every platform or project type, do not specify `project_type_tags`.
 In any other case, select all platform types for which your Step is available.

 The available values are: